theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 ## Executable extension option

-To make more room for the text strings an option to enlarge the original executables has been added for all the supported versions.
+To make more room for the strings and newspaper, an option to enlarge the original executables has been added for all the supported versions.

 ## MANA.DAT editor